andrewchiu198/Eventery/README.md

 # Eventery
 An iOS app for Cornell-based events

-View and post campus events with an intuitive interface of an interactive map, interactive cells, and interactive calendar.
+View and post campus events with an intuitive interactive map, cells, and calendar interface.

-Best Overall Winner of Sp2023 Cornell AppDev Hackathon.
+**Best Overall Winner of Sp2023 Cornell AppDev Hackathon.**